-As a kid I always thought my strict, Mexican parents (and grandmother) were a huge pain in the ass.
-As an adult I’m very thankful they didn’t hold back from their parenting style which included: hitting us with chanclas (sandals), telling us “you want to cry, I’ll give you something to cry about”, and giving us “the look” which meant cut it the fuck out or I’ll take you into a bathroom and whip your ass.
+As a kid I always thought my strict Mexican/Native American parents (and grandmother) were a huge pain in the ass.
+As an adult I’m very thankful they didn’t hold back from their parenting style which included hitting us with chanclas (sandals); telling us “you want to cry, I’ll give you something to cry about”; and giving us “the look” which meant cut it the fuck out or I’ll take you into a bathroom and whip your ass.
 There was no such thing as a time out, and my siblings and I were definitely not allowed to be “our own person and find ourselves” at the age of 2.

 My mom, so full of piss and vinegar, still loves to throw the bathroom debate in my face, even in hypothetical conversation.
 And in case you were wondering yes, she did throw my toothbrush in the garbage.
 I was like 14 and 17 years later I’ve kept my bathroom immaculate everywhere I’ve lived.